 - degenerative myelopathy

 - canine multifocal retinopathy 1

 - dilated cardiomyopathy.

-Although their muzzle isn’t as shortened as the breeds we’ve discussed, they’re still considered brachycephalic and can suffer from breathing problems.
+Their muzzle isn’t as shortened as the breeds we’ve discussed.
+But, they’re still considered brachycephalic and can suffer from breathing problems.

 This condition also creates folds of skin on their face, which can hide trapped dirt and bacteria.
 Let’s look at other health problems that contribute to their position as one of the most expensive dogs.

 Their deep-set eyes leave them prone to multiple eye conditions such as cataracts, glaucoma, and entropion.
 Other known health issues include:

 - hip dysplasia

 - elbow dysplasia